Koopman Mode Decomposition of Thermodynamic Dissipation in Nonlinear Langevin Dynamics: Applications to the noisy FitzHugh--Nagumo model

 \section{Applications to the noisy FitzHugh--Nagumo model}

 \phantomsection \makeatletter \@currentlabelname{Applications to the noisy FitzHugh--Nagumo model} \makeatother We demonstrate our decomposition using the FitzHugh–Nagumo model~\cite{fitzhugh1961impulses} in the presence of noise.
 This analysis has two main objectives: (i) to facilitate an intuitive understanding of our decomposition in a nonlinear setting, and (ii) to demonstrate its utility in investigating how nonlinear oscillatory phenomena generate the housekeeping entropy production rate.
 To achieve the first objective, Fig.~\ref{fig:FN_demo} illustrates how our decomposition represents the housekeeping entropy production rate through oscillatory modes.
-For the second objective, Figs.~\ref{fig:FN_I} and \ref{fig:FN_T} apply the decomposition to bifurcations and stochastic resonance.
+For the second objective, in Figs.~\ref{fig:FN_I} and \ref{fig:FN_T}, we apply the decomposition to bifurcations and { coherent resonance}.
 Throughout, we analyze the steady state, so that the housekeeping entropy production rate coincides with the steady-state entropy production rate.
 To estimate the Koopman modes and eigenfunctions used in our decomposition, we employed dynamic mode decomposition (DMD)~\cite{tu2014on, arbabi2017ergodic, brunton2017chaos, baddoo2023physics, ichinaga2024pydmd}.
-The analysis methods are detailed in \nameref{sec:Methods}.
+The analysis methods are detailed in \textit{``\nameref{sec:Methods}''}. {We note that the extension to non-steady-state settings remains feasible in a low-dimensional relaxation process; a representative example and the corresponding numerical procedures are given in Supporting Information, in the sections ``Application of our decomposition to non-steady-state dynamics'' and ``Supplementary Methods''